-We encourage students to speak to the Learning Mentor.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, Wellbeing staff and Social Workers.
+We encourage students to speak to their Learning Mentor or a House Leader.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, Wellbeing staff and Educational Support Staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Rowville Secondary College should contact Student Wellbeing co-ordinator on 9755 4555.
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Rowville Secondary College should contact their student's Learning Mentor or House Leader on 9755 4555 or via email.